ccurro/othelloAI/README.md

 - Stability (measures ratio of the number of the player's stable discs compared to opponents; offers only a lower bound on the number of stable discs, it does not actually compute the exact number for performance reasons; weighted highly)
 - Parity (measures which player is expected to have the final move; weighted highly)

+### Notes

+- Compiled with `-O3` and `-march=native` flags; in my testing these didn't seem to introduce any bugs or other issues, but if you run into any bugs please remove these flags in the [Makefile](./src/Makefile), then `make clean` and re-make.

 ### Acknowledgments

 - Stephen Leone for his willingness to discuss Othello search and heuristic strategies
-- Abdullah Siddiki and Gavin Kaplan for playing against my AI so that I could evaluate its performance.
+- Abdullah Siddiki and Gavin Kaplan for playing against my AI so that I could evaluate its performance